Multipacker/framed/README.md

 ## Installation

 Clone the repository to wherever you like.
-Then read the section below that corresponds with you operating system.
+Then read the section below that corresponds with your operating system.

 ### Linux